erc-reveal/erc-reveal.github.io/publications_edit.md

 **Partiti, E**.
 (2019). _Orchestration as a form of public action: The EU engagement with voluntary sustainability standards_.
 European Law Journal, 25(1), 94-117. [https://doi.org/10.1111/eulj.12299](https://doi.org/10.1111/eulj.12299)

-**Delimatsis, P.**.
-(2018, April). _Global Standard-Setting 2.0: How the WTO Spotlights ISO and Impacts the Transnational Standard-Setting Process_.
-28 Duke Journal of Comparative and International Law (2018) ; Tilburg Law School Research Paper No. 2018-11.
-Available at SSRN: https://ssrn.com/abstract=3178133

-**Borowicz, M. K**.
-(2015, January). _Private Power and International Law: The International Swaps and Derivatives Association_.
-European Journal of Legal Studies, Vol. 8(1), 2015, pp. 46-66.
-Available at SSRN: https://ssrn.com/abstract=3283368

-**Borowicz, M. K**.
-(2013). _The Internal Ratings-Based and Advanced Measurement Approaches for Regulatory Capital Under the ‘Basel Regime’_.
-The Governance and Regulation of International Finance (eds.
-Geoffrey Miller and Fabrizio Cafaggi, Edward Elgar 2013).
-Available at SSRN: https://ssrn.com/abstract=3434955

 [//] Pending - Panos and Stephanie + Verification by FVEY.